cschlaffner/PROTzilla2/dev-guide.md

 A Django project is structured in such way that the root folder (in this case /ui) contains application folders.
 In PROTzilla there are two applications main and runs.
 The main functionality of PROTzilla is in the runs application.

 In Django, web pages and other content are delivered by views.
-Each view is represented by a Python function, which is usually in the views.py file.
+Each view is represented by a Python function, which is usually found in the views.py file.
 A view function takes a HTTP request and returns a HTTP response, for example this can be a HTML page or a HTTP error.
-Also, Django allows to create HTML pages dynamically with the approach of templates.
+Also, Django allows to create HTML pages dynamically with templates.
 A template contains the static parts of the desired HTML output as well as some special syntax describing how dynamic content will be inserted.
 Templates are usually located at the templates folder inside the app folder.
-For further information on Django see their documentation here (add link!).
+For further information on Django see their [documentation](https://docs.djangoproject.com/).

 PROTzilla's frontend has two main pages: the home page, where runs can be created and continued and the run page, where the user can upload, process, analyse and plot proteomics data according to the selected workflow or add and delete any steps in the current workflow.